-Sherif F. Nagueh, MD, Chair, [†] Christopher P. Appleton, MD, [†] Thierry C. Gillebert, MD, Paolo N. Marino, MD, Jae K. Oh, MD, [†] Otto A. Smiseth, MD, PhD, Alan D. Waggoner, MHS, [†] Frank A. Flachskampf, MD, Co-Chair, Patricia A. Pellikka, MD, [†] and Arturo Evangelista, MD, Houston, Texas; Phoenix, Arizona; Ghent, Belgium; Novara, Italy; Rochester, Minnesota; Oslo, Norway; St. Louis, Missouri; Erlangen, Germany; Barcelona, Spain
+Sherif F. Nagueh, MD, Chair, † Christopher P. Appleton, MD, † Thierry C. Gillebert, MD, Paolo N. Marino, MD, Jae K. Oh, MD,† Otto A. Smiseth, MD, PhD, Alan D. Waggoner, MHS, Frank A. Flachskampf, MD, Co-Chair, Patricia A. Pellikka, MD, † and Arturo Evangelista, MD, Houston, Texas; Phoenix, Arizona; Ghent, Belgium; Novara, Italy, Rochester, Minnesota; Oslo, Norway; St. Louis, Missouri; Erlang Barcelona, Spain

-Keywords: Diastole, Echocardiography, Doppler, Heart failure
+Keywords: Diastole, Echocardiography, Doppler, Heart fat

-Continuing Medical Education Activity for "Recommendations for the Evaluation of Left Ventricular Diastolic Function by Echocardiography"
+Continuing Medical Education Activity for "Recommendations for the Evaluation of Left Ventricular Diastolic FuncSUPERtion by Echocardiography Accreditation Statement:

-Accreditation Statement:

-The American Society of Echocardiography is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
+The American Society of Echocardiography is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for

-The American Society of Echocardiography designates this educational activity for a maximum of 1 AMA PRA Category 1 Credits $^{\text{TM}}$.
+The American Society of Echocardiography designates this educational activity for a maximum of 1 AMA PRA Category 1 CreditsTM.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

-ARDMS and CCI recognize ASE's certificates and have agreed to honor the credit hours toward their registry requirements for sonographers.
+ARDMS and CCI recognize ASE's certificates and have agreed to honor the c toward their registry requirements for sonographers.

-The American Society of Echocardiography is committed to resolving all conflict of interest issues, and its mandate is to retain only those speakers with financial interests that can be reconciled with the goals and educational integrity of the educational program.
-Disclosure of faculty and commercial support sponsor relationships, if any, have been indicated.
+The American Society of Echocardiography is committed to resolving al interest issues, and its mandate is to retain only those speakers ancia that can be reconciled with the goals and educational e educational program.
+Disclosure of faculty and commercial support nships, i any, have been indicated.